algogz/questions/q/dop/aws-devop-pro-part3.md

 ### QUESTION 203
 Which difference between core modules and extra modules is not correct?

-- A. Extr a modules may one day be come core modules
+- A. Extra modules may one day be come core modules
-- B. C or e modules are supported by the Ansible team
+- B. Core modules are supported by the Ansible team
-- C. C or e modules are shipped by default with Ansible
+- C. Core modules are shipped by default with Ansible
-- D. Extr a modules have no support
+- D. Extra modules have no support

 <details><summary>Answer:</summary><p> D